Children’s Accident Claims

 How to Claim Compensation for a Child’s Injury

-Our friendly advisors at The Compensation Experts are happy to provide you with a free, no-obligation consultation if you are unsure whether you have grounds to ask for payment of damages on behalf of your child.
-We understand the law around personal injury claims and can then give you a professional recommendation of whether or not your claim has a high chance of being successful.
+Our friendly agents at The Compensation Experts are happy to provide you with a free, no-obligation conversation if you are unsure whether you have grounds to ask for payment of damages on behalf of your child.

 We work with a select number of personal injury solicitors and will carefully match you to ensure you have the right lawyer for your circumstances.
 They will then speak to you and obtain relevant information to not only prove the nature of the injury, but also that it happened due to another person’s error.
 And could have been avoided if they had taken reasonable care.
 Your solicitor will present the evidence with the request for compensation, and then negotiate payment and represent you in court if they need to.
 The vast majority (over 90%) of personal injury claims settle without the intervention of a judge.
 And, unless your application is hugely complicated, it is therefore likely yours will too.